The template framework in Groovy consists of a TemplateEngine abstract base class that engines must

 The first Groovy block - a for loop - spans the

 HelloWorld! text.
 Guess what happens?
-And the second Groovy statement prints the servlet's session id.
+And the second Groovy statement prints the servlet's session id - if there is a session avaiable.
 The variable

 Article on templating with Groovy templates by Andrew Glover